pitr-ch/pitr-ch.github.com/presentations/2015/cfgmgmtcamp/slides-notes.md

 --

-All hosts
+All hosts:

--   are created in DB waiting for `build` flag to be flipped
+-   are just created in DB,
--   and to be provisioned.
+-   and waiting to be provisioned.

 ---

 # Deploying

-### using Dynflow
+### Using Dynflow

 -   Orchestration engine
 -   Workflow engine

 --

-### Order
+### Dynflow execution order

 1. Provision all hosts at once (no configuration)
-1. Builds Dynflow plan based on dependencies of ordered resources
+1. Deploying Deployment (based on resources dependencies)
-1. Dynflow executes the plan and deploys the Deployment
+    1. First Puppet run on DB host
-    1.  puppet run on DB host
+    1. Second Puppet run on DB host
-    1.  puppet runs on all web server hosts in parallel
+    1. Puppet runs on all web server hosts in parallel
-1. Voilà!
+1. Re-enable Puppet runs.

 ---
 class: center, inverse, middle